openbaton/docs/docs/vnfpackage.md

 # Tutorial

-This section explains how to create, upload and make use of VNFPackages.
+This section explains how to create, upload and make use of VNF Packages.
-The chosen scenario is a NetworkService for testing the network connectivity by using [iPerf][iperf-link]. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+The chosen scenario is a Network Service for testing the network connectivity by using [iPerf][iperf-link]. iPerf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 Therefore, we need a server and a client installing the iPerf server/client and configuring them for communication between.

-## Creation of VNFPackages
+## Creation of VNF Packages
-For doing so, we need to create two VNFPackages and reference them in the NSD.
+For doing so, we need to create two VNF Packages and reference them in the NSD.
-So we need one VNFPackage for the iperf server (called iperf-server) and one for the iperf client (called iperf-client).
+So we need a VNF Package for the iperf server (called iperf-server) and for the iperf client (called iperf-client).
-First we will start with the creation of the iperf-server VNFPackage and then we will create the iperf-client VNFPackage.
+First we will start with the creation of the iperf-server VNF Package and then we will create the iperf-client VNF Package.

-First of all we should create a directory for each VNFPackage where we put all the files related to the VNFPackage because in the end we need to pack them into a tar archive for onboarding it on the NFVO.
+First of all we should create a directory for each VNF Package where we put all the files related to the VNF Package because in the end we need to pack them into a tar archive for onboarding it on the NFVO.

-### VNFPackage [iperf-server]
+### VNF Package [iperf-server]
-This iperf-server VNFPackage has to install the iperf server and needs to provide its ip to the iperf client.
+This iperf-server VNF Package has to install the iperf server and needs to provide its ip to the iperf client.

 #### Metadata [iperf-server]
-In the Metadata.yaml we define the name of the VNFPackage, the scripts location and also the properties for the image to upload.
+In the Metadata.yaml we define the name of the VNF Package, the scripts location and also the properties for the image to use or upload.
-Since the image-link is not implemented in the current release we will put the image directly into the VNFPackage.
+Since passing an image is not supported in the current release we will use the image link inside the `Metadata.yaml`.
 Finally, it looks as shown below.
 ```yaml
 name: iperf-server